 Even with all those very real advantages, here’s why waiting until January is NOT the best approach.

-January is the busiest time of the year for filings, and therefore the slowest.
-If you form your new entity at the beginning of January, it could take weeks for you to complete the paperwork, get your EIN number, and open a bank account.
-What this means to you is that you’ll be stuck filing another Schedule C for income you receive early in the month, which will likely go to you personally or to the DBA (doing business as) name you’ve been using for your sole proprietorship.
+January is the busiest time of the year for filings, and therefore the slowest (especially during COVID).
+If you form your new entity at the beginning of January, the entire process could take weeks for you to complete the paperwork, get your EIN, and open a bank account.
+For U.S. residents, this means that you’ll be stuck filing another Schedule C for the income you receive early in the month, which will likely go to you personally or to the DBA (doing business as) name you’ve been using for your sole proprietorship.

 Schedule C is the most highly audited IRS form, which puts you back in the IRS audit trap for a whole new tax year.

-The answer is to have us form the entity for you NOW and set the IRS start date for January, 2020.
-The January start date allows time for your filing and EIN number to be processed in December.
-This puts you in a position to AVOID A SCHEDULE C for your business in 2020.
-The strategy to incorporate in 2019 is a double win for you, because it also eliminates an additional short year tax return for your new entity in 2019 (now through December 31st)!
+The answer is to have us form the entity for you NOW and set the IRS start date for January 2021.
+The January start date allows time for your filing and EIN to be processed in December.
+This puts you in a position to AVOID A SCHEDULE C for your business in 2021.
+The strategy to incorporate in 2020 is a double win for you because it also eliminates an additional short year tax return for your new entity in 2020 (now through December 31st).

 On top of all these practical reasons, it’s important to know that operating as a sole proprietorship is NOT the fast track to success – in fact, it’s the shortest path to join the 95% of businesses that fail in the first 5 years.